reddec/trusted-cgi/docs/examples/blog.md

 Done!

-Now open URL from overview section by browser and try to post something.
+Now open the URL from the `Overview` section by browser and try to post something.